Foreverywhere

-Foreverywhere is an album of children's music by American musician and former Blue's Clues host Steve Burns that he recorded alongside longtime collaborator Steven Drozd under the band name STEVENSTEVEN.
+Foreverywhere is an album of children's music by American musician and actor Steve Burns and collaborator Steven Drozd under the band name STEVENSTEVEN.
+The duo worked previously on Burns's solo albums.

 Background

-After Drozd helped Burns record his first solo album, Songs for Dustmites, the two musicians became friends.
+After Drozd helped Burns record his first solo album, Songs for Dustmites, the two musicians became friends as Burns was a longtime admirer of Drozd's band The Flaming Lips.
 A few years later, the duo recorded a children's song called "I Hog the Ground" for the Nickelodeon show Jack's Big Music Show and enjoyed themselves so much that they decided to create a children's album together.

 "We deliberately took kiddie-cliché ideas and tried to elevate them, which is why there's a unicorn and a rainbow princess," Burns said about the album.
 "The kids I've met are very emotionally complex people.
 I just don't think that there's much difference between what makes music great for adults and what makes music great for kids."